Grate-Oracle-Lewot/GrateCrystal/README.md

 # Known Bugs & Issues

-- Occasionally, Pokémon seem to suddenly have the wrong effective stats mid-battle, and/or Pikachu forms will be missing their secondary types.
-I can never replicate this, so I don't know what triggers it, but it might have to do with switching out.
-The effect isn't permanent.
+- Occasionally, at random, yours or the opponent's Pokémon will suddenly seem to have minimal effective stats in mid-battle, despite no changes to displayed stat values.
+This is probably a RAM error, but I have no idea how to fix it, or to debug it since it doesn't happen consistently.
+The effect isn't permanent, so your save file won't be ruined, but you'll probably end up losing the battle if you're the one afflicted.

 - Don't try to trade with any ROM other than this one.
 It's not supposed to work, and I have no idea what will happen.